 - Preheat your grill to 250 degrees.
 I like to cook mine on my Big Green Egg on indirect over lump charcoal and cherry wood chunks.
 If using a gas grill or other type of two charcoal grill, set it up for two-zone cooking.

 - When done cooking, slice your meat across the grain.
-Use a sharp knife and slice it approximately 1/8 in thick.
+Use a sharp knife and slice it approximately 1/8-inch thick.
 If you cut it with the grain, you will have a much chewier and tougher piece of meat.
-Nobody wants Pastrami gum!
+Nobody wants pastrami gum!

 Keywords: pastrami, big green egg pastrami, pastrami reuben